dkelly255/PP4-Fantasy-Football-Centre/FEATURES.md

 #### (iii) Add a Like to an article:

-This feature allows a user who is signed in to add a like an article by clicking on the like/heart icon under each article.
+This feature allows a user who is signed in to add a like an article by clicking on the like/thumbs-up icon under each article.
 When a user clicks the button it will increment the like count by one.
-When the article has been liked, the heart icon will turn solid red:
+When the article has been liked, the thumbs-up icon will turn solid green:

 ![Like](readme/features-likeunlike.png)